 |Q4: October, November, and December||February 15th|

 To work with Sol Systems, all system owners or installers must register here.
-After registering, system owners must submit a Sol Systems contract and the interconnection agreement with their utility or local co-op.
-Sol Systems will then complete registration with the DOER, PTS, and NEPOOL on the customer’s behalf at no cost.
+After registering, system owners must submit a Sol Systems contract, interconnection agreement, and state registration number.
+Sol Systems will then complete system transfer with the DOER, PTS, and NEPOOL on the customer’s behalf at no cost.